Precious vs. Semi-Precious Gemstones: What’s the Difference

 We all know our beloved ornamental nuggets as mineral crystals cut and polished into beautiful shapes, colors, and sizes.
 Over the ages, their use in necklaces, bracelets, earrings, and other adornments has maintained astonishing appeal across ages, cultures, and entire civilizations, and for good reason.

-Originating from the earth itself in a process that can take longer than many human lifetimes, each stone is a miracle of science, formed by Mother Nature’s alchemy of chemicals and common mineral deposits that contribute to these fantastic colored stones.
+Originating from the earth itself, in a process that can take longer than many human lifetimes, each stone is a miracle of science, formed by Mother Nature’s alchemy of chemicals and common mineral deposits that give rise to these fantastic colored stones.

 We have relied on them as icons of status, tributes of love and affection, and symbols of our economic value.
 Historically, different cultures have even attributed various symbolic meanings and supernatural powers to gemstones.

-The classification of gemstones is a convention segmenting them based on their respective scarcity, beauty (heavily influenced by color and brilliance), as well as their durability.
+The classification of gemstones is a conventional segmentation based on their scarcity, beauty (heavily influenced by color and brilliance), and durability.

 Originally, the term ‘precious’ was used to identify the four types of valuable gemstones – diamonds, emeralds, rubies, and sapphires.

-The classification of semi-precious vs precious gemstones is a convention segmenting them based on similar attributes, with the chief difference being their greater numbers and corresponding availability.
+The classification of semi-precious vs. precious gemstones is a conventional segmentation based on similar attributes, with the chief difference being their greater numbers and corresponding availability.

 Precious Gemstones

-In our world of gems and jewelry, precious gemstones are in the class known for their exceptional rarity, hardness, beauty, and high market value.
+In our world of gems and jewelry, precious gemstones are known for their exceptional rarity, hardness, beauty, and high market value.
 Unlike semi-precious gems, which are generally more common, precious gemstones are considered more desirable due to the unique qualities that determine their value.

 Characteristics of the Rarest Precious Stones

 The defining characteristics of a gemstone include its color, cut, clarity, and carat weight—commonly referred to as the “Four Cs” in gemology.
-Diamonds, emeralds, rubies, and sapphires possess remarkable hardness and durability, ranking high on the Mohs hardness scale of mineral hardness.
+Diamonds, emeralds, rubies, and sapphires possess remarkable hardness and durability, ranking high on the Mohs hardness scale.

-This is an essential aspect of their value, based on their ability to whether real-world handling, storage, and contact with other objects that pose potential risks to their otherwise pristine surface.
+This is an essential aspect of their value, based on their ability to withstand real-world handling, storage, and contact with other objects that could otherwise compromise their pristine surface.

 Another significant factor contributing to the precious status of these stones is their limited availability.
 Precious gemstones are less abundant in nature compared to the semi-precious variety.

-This is a factor in the limited concentration of certain organic minerals (such as corundum, beryl, and manganese) in the mining locations found around the globe.
+This is a factor in the limited concentration of certain organic minerals (such as corundum, beryl, and manganese) at mining locations around the globe.

-The amount of a contributing mineral determining the gem’s identity depends on its availability during its formation.
+The amount of a contributing mineral that determines the gem’s identity depends on its availability during formation.
 Pressure from the earth’s formation of each stone, along with the signature amount of organic materials (commonly known as mineral contaminants) determines the identity of the final product.

 The Precious Stones